 Don’t Complicate Things

 Even if you’re playing a training match, avoid letting casual banter spill over into the main voice chat channel.
-Keep things focused on the game at hand.
+Many of the top Valorant boosters and pros say to keep things solely focused on the game, so it’s easier to concentrate.
 If you are pining for some casual conversation, think about running a separate server where you can banter with fellow players.
 Servers like TeamSpeak are a good option and are the preferred choice of many professional esports teams.

 During a fast-paced match, it’s easy to let your emotions get the better of you.
 This can quickly lead to foul-mouthed rants as you’ve sent your frustrations.
 The occasional expletive is fine, but try and rein it in.
 Let yourself get too fired up and you run the risk of distracting other players.